Appalachian Trail Backpacking Workshop & Trip

 Thursday: We’ll begin our day with a buffet-style breakfast at the Mountain Harbour Hostel; then catch a shuttle and start our hike at Hugh's Gap, hiking ~5 miles on the Appalachian Trail.
 This part of the hike is mostly uphill and sometimes steep.
 At the summit of Roan Mountain, we’ll camp near the Roan High Knob Shelter in tents.

 Friday: We’ll backpack ~7 miles on the Appalachian Trail through the spectacular Roan Highlands, including Jane Bald, Round Bald and Grassy Ridge.
-Accommodations for the night will be camping near Overmountain Shelter, one of the most scenic shelters on the entire AT.
+Accommodations for the night will be camping near Overmountain Area, one of the most scenic campsites on the entire AT.

 Saturday: We’ll backpack ~6 miles on the Appalachian Trail through spectacular Roan Highland country including Little Hump Mountain and Hump Mountain, setting up camp at Doll Flats campsite.